Ravi Parmar: Early life and education

 In the early 1990s, Parmar's parents immigrated to Canada from their home country of India.
 Both his mother and father worked in the healthcare sector while raising Parmar and his two younger siblings in the city of Langford, British Columbia.
 Both parents experienced severe job insecurity due to the active privatization of the healthcare sector, resulting in difficult times for the family.
 Parmar cites this as his inspiration for entering government and politics.

 In 2005, while in middle school, Parmar wrote an extra credit class assignment on that year's provincial election.
 For this project, he had reached out to then-MLA John Horgan to invite him to his class.
 Horgan obliged, igniting a longstanding mentor-mentee relationship between the two that persisted for years to come.

 Parmar got his earnest start in community politics while still a teenager.
 He attended Belmont Secondary School where he authored a student petition and led a campus-wide walkout, both as means to get two new secondary schools approved for the West Shore region.
 The movement was successful, and the two schools came in the form of Royal Bay Secondary School in Colwood and an updated Belmont Secondary School on Langford Lake Road.

 After graduating from Belmont, Parmar went on to study Political Science at the University of Victoria, earning his Bachelor of Arts.
 It was during his post-secondary studies that Parmar was first elected to the Sooke School District 62 Board of Education as a Trustee.
-At the time of his election to the Board in 2014 he was only 20 years old, making him the youngest school board trustee in Canada.
+At the time of his election to the Board in 2014 he was only 20 years old.
 Parmar ran on the promise that he would bring to this role the perspective of a recent consumer of the public education system.

-Two years later Parmar was elected Chair of the Board, again the youngest in Canada to hold such position.
+Two years later Parmar was elected Chair of the Board.
 His priority as Chair was the opening of new schools in the western communities.
-As such, he oversaw a 2,600 seat expansion of the local school system, the largest of its time.
+During his tenure a 2,600 seat expansion of the local school system occurred.
 These seats came via the newly constructed PEXSISEṈ Elementary School and Centre Mountain Lellum Middle School, both of which are situated in the West Hills area of Langford.

-It was also in this early period of his life when Parmar had his first formal entry into government work, serving under former Premier John Horgan as a constituency assistant in his MLA office and as a campaign manager for several BC NDP candidates.
-Additionally, it was at this time that he garnered early experience working with the Westshore Chamber of Commerce.
+Parmar had his first formal entry into government work, serving under former Premier John Horgan as a constituency assistant in his MLA office and as a campaign manager for several BC NDP candidates.